coreui/coreui/site/content/docs/4.0/migration.md

 ### Color system

-We've updated the color system that powers Bootstrap to improve color contrast and provide a much more extensive set of colors.
+We've updated the color system that powers CoreUI for Bootstrap to improve color contrast and provide a much more extensive set of colors.

 - Updated blue and pink base colors (`-500`) to ensure WCAG 2.1 AA contrast.
 - Added new tints and shades for every color, providing nine separate colors for each base color, as new Sass variables.